preludetech/tutorial-getting-git/tutorial/11-practical-creating-and-merging-branches.md

     Personalised index page
 ```

 This tells us that both the branches, `main` and `feature/contact_page` are pointing to the same commit, and that `HEAD` is pointing to `main`.
+So we are on the `main` branch.

 Now do this: `git checkout feature/contact_page`.

 What do you think the output of `git branch` will look like now?
 And how about `git log`?
 And `git status`?

 Think about it, then check if you got it right.

 Now, create a new file in your project: `contact.html`.